elliotperviz/cmms/md/C01_02/README.md

 - **Check the choice of timestep is appropriate**

-  Remove the Berendsen thermostat, by "commenting" i.e. adding a hashtag to the beginning of the appropriate line in `heat.in`.
+  Remove the Berendsen thermostat, by 'commenting' i.e. adding a hashtag to the beginning of the appropriate line in "heat.in".
   ```bash
   #fix             thermos all temp/berendsen 10.0 500.0 100.0 # Berendsen thermostat
   ```